-Ardmore, the largest and newest historic district in Winston-Salem*, is a popular Winston-Salem neighborhood for young families and medical students, as it is located between Wake Forest University Baptist Medical Center and Forsyth Hospital and hosts one of the largest parks in the city — Miller Park.
+Ardmore, the largest historic district in Winston-Salem*, is a popular Winston-Salem neighborhood for young families and medical students, as it is located close to downtown between Wake Forest University Baptist Medical Center and Forsyth Hospital and hosts one of the largest parks in the city — Miller Park.
 The style of homes include Late Victorian, Queen Anne, Colonial Revival and Craftsman Bungalow.
-Located in the 27103 postal area, the median home price is $185,243.
-Schools in the neighborhood include Bolton Elementary, newly renovated Moore Elementary and Redeemer School (private).
+Located in the 27103 postal area, the median home price is $335,00.
+Schools in the neighborhood include Bolton Elementary, Moore Elementary, and Redeemer School (private).

-Bermuda Run. a suburb of Winston-Salem, is an upscale, fully-gated town located just off Interstate 40, minutes from Winston-Salem, that actually borders Forsyth County on the west, along the Yadkin River.
-Situated in Davie County, the community of 1,500 is next door to Tanglewood Park and home to Bermuda Run private country club, golf course and retirement community.
+Bermuda Run. a suburb of Winston-Salem, is an upscale, fully-gated town located just off Interstate 40 that borders Forsyth County on the west, along the Yadkin River.
+Situated in Davie County, the community of 3,021 is next door to Tanglewood Park and home to Bermuda Run private country club, golf course, and retirement community.
 The median home value is $266,600.
 Schools in Bermuda Run include Davie County Early College High School, North Davie Middle School, William Ellis Middle School, The Arts Based School, and Shady Grove Elementary School.

 Buena Vista/Runnymede/West Highlands

 This sophisticated neighborhood west of the West End neighborhood with Italian Renaissance and Tudor-style mansions is home to the work of many famed architects, including Charles Barton Keen.
 The streets are lined with sidewalks and large oaks.
-The neighborhood is dissected by the heavily-traveled Stratford Road.
-Neighborhood schools include Whitaker Elementary School, Brunson Elementary, Wiley Middle School, RJ Reynolds High School, Summit School (private) and St. Leo’s Catholic School (private).
-Located in the 27104 postal area, the median house price for this neighborhood is $321,700.
+The heavily-traveled Stratford Road dissects the neighborhood.
+Neighborhood schools include Whitaker Elementary School, Brunson Elementary, Wiley Middle School, RJ Reynolds High School, Summit School (private), and St. Leo’s Catholic School (private).
+Located in the 27104 postal area, the median sale price for this neighborhood is $700,000.

-With downtown revitalization in recent years, downtown is now vibrant, especially after business hours and weekend nights.
-The tobacco warehouses and knitting mills of our farming and industrial history have now been transformed into beautiful urban lofts in the heart of downtown surrounded by restaurants, the galleries of the Arts District, cinemas, music venues, and more.
+Downtown is now vibrant after revitalization, especially after business hours and weekend nights.
+The tobacco warehouses and knitting mills of our farming and industrial history have now been transformed into beautiful urban lofts in the heart of downtown, surrounded by restaurants, the galleries of the Arts District, cinemas, music venues, and more.
 Homes downtown have a median selling price of $595,000, and the average rent is $1,306.

-Holly Avenue is one of the smallest neighborhoods in the city, but it enjoys a prime spot just southeast of the downtown area between Hanesbrands Theatre and the BB&T Ballpark.
+Holly Avenue, a national historic district, is one of the smallest neighborhoods in the city, but it enjoys a prime spot just southeast of the downtown area between Hanesbrands Theatre and the BB&T Ballpark.
 The architectural style of the buildings includes Queen Anne and Italianate style.
 Home to Calvary Moravian Church, this neighborhood of colorful bungalows and duplexes has been rejuvenated in recent years with the revival of downtown development.

-Located in the 27103 postal area, Olde Vineyard is located near Hanes Mall area and Forsyth Hospital and is bordered by Interstate 40 Business Loop/Hwy 421 on the west, I-40 on the south, South Stratford on the east and Silas Creek Parkway on the northeast.
+Located in the 27103 postal area, Olde Vineyard is located near the Hanes Mall area and Forsyth Hospital and is bordered by Interstate 40 Business Loop/Hwy 421 on the west, I-40 on the south, South Stratford on the east, and Silas Creek Parkway on the northeast.
 Points of interest include Hanes Mall, Bolton Park, and many shopping centers.
-The neighborhood is served by Moore Magnet Elementary School serves the neighborhood.
+Moore Magnet Elementary School serves the neighborhood.
 The median home price is $236,808.

 Old Salem is a preserved Moravian planned community.
-The Historic Town of Salem dates back to 1766 and includes cobblestone streets surrounded by gardens, living historical tours and classes with staff in period dress.
+The Historic Town of Salem dates back to 1766 and includes cobblestone streets surrounded by gardens, historical tours, and classes with staff in period dress.
 The median home sale price in the historic district is $413,000.

-Points of interest include Home Moravian Church and the Moravian Archives; Old Salem Visitors Center; St. Philips, the oldest standing African American Church in North Carolina*; the Museum of Southern Decorative Arts; Salem Academy; Salem College; the 1800 Tannenberg Organ, the largest organ in existence; Winkler Bakery and Zevely House Inn.
+Points of interest include Home Moravian Church and the Moravian Archives; Old Salem Visitors Center; St. Philips, the oldest standing African American Church in North Carolina*; the Museum of Southern Decorative Arts; Salem Academy; Salem College; the 1800 Tannenberg Organ, the largest organ in existence; Winkler Bakery and Bernardin’s Restaurant at Zevely House.

-The Sherwood Forrest neighborhood is filled with classic brick homes built mostly in the 1960's and '70's with large yards, mature trees, walkable schools and soccer fields.
+The Sherwood Forest neighborhood is filled with classic brick homes built mainly in the 1960s and ’70s with large yards, mature trees, walkable schools, and soccer fields.
 The homes’ styles include Traditional, Mid-Century Modern, Tudor, Split-Level, Split Foyer, and Contemporary.
-It is home to a popular neighborhood pool.
-Neighborhood schools include Sherwood Elementary, Speas Elementary and Mount Tabor High School.
+It is home to a popular neighborhood pool and recreational areas.
+Area schools include Sherwood Elementary, Jefferson Middle School, and Mount Tabor High School.
 The median house listing price in this neighborhood is $554,900.

 South Fork/Country Club

-The South Fork neighborhood is situated around Country Club Road and is convenient to Forsyth Hospital.
-South Fork Elementary is located in the neighborhood and the area is served by Wiley Middle School and Reynolds High School.
-There is a wide range of home size and styles, from manor homes to ranch-style homes to condos.
+The South Fork is situated around Country Club Road and is convenient to Forsyth Hospital.
+South Fork Elementary is located in the neighborhood, and the area is served by Wiley Middle School and Reynolds High School.
+There is a wide range of home sizes and styles, from manor homes to ranch-style homes to condos.
 There are few sidewalks in the neighborhood.
-Points of interest include Forsyth Country Club, South Fork Park and Community Center, Hathaway Park, The Greek Orthodox Church and school.
+Points of interest include Forsyth Country Club, South Fork Park and Community Center, Hathaway Park, and The Greek Orthodox Church and school.
 The median listing price of a home in South Fork is $206,000.

-This neighborhood of turn-of-the-century architecture, rolling hills, stone walls and tall oaks was home to the Hanes and Reynolds families and the first Millionaire’s Row in town.
-Architectural styles include Queen Anne, Neoclassical, Colonial Revival and Craftsman.
+West End, with turn-of-the-century architecture, rolling hills, stone walls, and tall oaks, was home to the Hanes and Reynolds families and the first Millionaire’s Row in town.
+Architectural styles include Queen Anne, Neoclassical, Colonial Revival, and Craftsman.
 Residents must ascribe to historical guidelines for their home fronts.
 The median listing home price is $510,000.
-Points of interest in the West End include Grace Court Park, Hanes Park and the William G. White (formerly Central) YMCA, and many great restaurants.
-Neighborhood schools include Brunson Elementary School, Wiley Middle School and R.J.
+Points of interest in the West End include Grace Court Park, Hanes Park, the William G. White, Jr. Family YMCA, and many great restaurants.
+Area schools include Brunson Elementary School, Wiley Middle School, and R.J.
 Reynolds High School.

 West Salem is a historic neighborhood that borders downtown Winston-Salem and Old Salem.
-Established in 1782, it is the second oldest neighborhood in town, having been initially settled as farmland serving Old Salem before it was associated with the suburban expansion of Winston-Salem’s industrialization in the early 1900’s.
-It features over 1,000 homes and structures with varied architectural styles from 19th Century Greek Revival to a large collection of Craftsmen-style bungalows.
+Established in 1782, it is the second oldest neighborhood in town.
+It was initially settled as farmland serving Old Salem before it was associated with the suburban expansion of Winston-Salem’s industrialization in the early 1900’s.
+It features homes and structures with varied architectural styles, from 19th-century Greek Revival to an extensive collection of Craftsmen-style bungalows.
 The median listing price of homes is $243,000.

-Some points of interest include the gothic Christ Moravian Church and the new BB&T Ballpark.
-In the heart of West Salem sits Historic Granville Park where neighbors come together to enjoy social events and utilize the tennis courts and new playground equipment.
+Some points of interest include the gothic Christ Moravian Church and Truist Ballpark.
+In the heart of West Salem sits Historic Granville Park, where neighbors come together to enjoy social events and utilize the tennis courts and playground equipment.
 West Salem also features a community garden where neighbors grow food for themselves and others – an average of 1,000 bags of produce are offered back to the community each summer from the garden.